Making Maps 101: Elements, Layout, and Design

 Your map title should be larger than the rest of your text, and you can play with putting it in bold.
 Subtitles and labels should be in a normal font that is readable, but not too large.

 Learning these map making basics will help to get you on your way.
-Once you've learned the fundamentals, you can start exploring GIS tools and complex maps.
+Once you've learned the fundamentals, you can start exploring map-based platforms and complex maps.

 The main takeaway here is simple.
 When it comes to map making, clarity is key.